 Flexible Spending Account (FSA) / Parking and Transit Limits

-Employee pre-tax deductions for health reimbursement accounts will increase to $2,750 for plan years on or after January 1, 2020.
-This is an increase of $50 over 2019.
-Parking and transit limits for 2020 each increase to $270 per month (a $5 increase).
+Employee pre-tax deductions for FSA health reimbursement accounts will remain unchanged in 2021 plan years at $2,750.
+For health FSA plans that contain the carryover feature, the maximum carryover amount for 2021 is increasing $50 from 2020 to $550.
+Parking and transit limits for 2021 also remain the same as 2020 at $270 per month.
 The dependent care reimbursement remains unchanged at $5,000 ($2,500 if married and filing separate taxes).
 Remember that employees can only change elections during open enrollment and must have a qualifying event to make any changes during the rest of the plan year.

 Health Savings Account (HSA) Contributions

-For 2020, the IRS increased pre-tax deductions for HSAs to $3,550 for individual coverage and $7,100 for family coverage.
+For 2021, the IRS increased pre-tax deductions for HSAs to $3,600 for individual coverage ($50 increase) and $7,200 for family coverage ($100 increase).
 This is for members that have high deductible medical coverage that qualifies to be paired with a Health Savings Accounts.

 Workers’ Compensation pure premium rates are the base rates before insurer costs are added.
-The pure premiums rates for 2020 are expected to decrease for the seventh–straight year by 8.4%.
+The pure premiums rates for 2021 are expected once again to decrease by 5.6% from 2020.
 The pure premium is the portion employers pay to cover claims and to maintain workplace safety programs.
-The pure premiums are combined with an assessment rate, which is expected to increase from 7.8% to 8.4% of premiums paid.
-The assessment rate funds the state costs of running Workers’ Compensation programs.
+The pure premiums are combined with an assessment rate which is expected to increase from 8.4% to 9.0% of premiums paid.
+The increase is needed to help stabilize workplace safety and related programs.

-OregonSaves was rolled out in October 2017 and is a mandatory state retirement program.
-The program is applicable to all size employers.
+OregonSaves was rolled out in October 2017 and is a mandatory state retirement savings program.
+The program is applicable to employers of all sizes.
+The deadline for the final phase of the program is January 15, 2021 and is for employers with 4 or fewer employees.
+The deadlines for all other size employers has passed.
 Employers that do not offer an employer-sponsored retirement plan are required to facilitate OregonSaves.
-This year, Governor Kate Brown signed SB 164 into law, which goes into effect January 1, 2020.
+Last year Governor Kate Brown signed SB 164 into law.
 This law states that employers not complying with OregonSaves will be subject to penalties of up to $100 per eligible employee up to $5,000 per year.
-Employees make contributions to personal IRAs through payroll deductions that start at 5% of gross pay and increase 1% each year of participation (employees can choose additional amounts).
+Employees make contributions to personal IRAs through payroll deductions starting at 5% of gross pay and increases 1% each year of participation (employees can choose additional amounts).
 Employers that offer an employer-sponsored plan must certify they do, and this certification can be done online in just minutes.